heymoose/heymoose.github.io/_posts/2019-3-7-comparing-stack-and-queue-javacsript-implementations.md

 social-share: false
 ---

 I've been making an effort to get back to the basics lately.
-And by basics I mean something like language syntax.
+And by basics I don't mean something like language syntax.
 I'm talking about computer science basics in general.
 Algorithms, data structures, networking, things like that.

 In that effort, I revisited a topic that I haven't really given much thought to since college, and that's the simple data structures of stacks and queues.
 I got to thinking about what the best way would be to implement a stack and a queue using functional programming in Javascript.
 Specifically, do you use an Object {} or an Array [] to actually store the internal data of the stack or queue?
 I had my suspicions, but I wanted to take a look at what the internet had to say on the subject.
 After googling around for the thoughts of other programmers, I realized that the answers were kind of all over the place.
 I thought there was really a "best" answer for each case, so some of what I was seeing was surely wrong.